benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 Yep, we are cheating a bit, but the result of this trick astonished us, since we did not increase so much the performance.
 Why?
-We uncover that the number of kernel launches that can be queued is limited, so our idea of launching the entire program and just wait for the result is not possible.
+We uncover that the number of kernel launches that can be queued is limited to around 1024, so our idea of launching the entire program and just wait for the result is not possible.
 Fortunately, we discover it before implementing it.
 Imagine the amount of time that we have lost if we inmersed ourselves to accomplish this "optimization".
 We had already seen that cub allows reductions without blocking so that implies that react had to be implemented again.

 ## streamburst